WDC20’s Pre-Conference Workshops are the perfect opportunity to go deep on a topic with expert, hands-on guidance.

 NOTE: These exclusive pre-conference workshops kick off the 2020 Writer’s Digest Annual Conference weekend on Thursday, November 5.
 Register today!

-In this full-day workshop, David Corbett—award-winning author of The Art of Character (“A writer’s bible” —Elizabeth Brundage) and The Compass of Character (“You won’t find a more thoughtful, more human approach to crafting characters.” —Jessica Strawser)—will guide participants in a detailed examination of how to create, develop, and portray on the page compelling characters with complex and recognizably human motivations.
+In this workshop, David Corbett—award-winning author of The Art of Character (“A writer’s bible” —Elizabeth Brundage) and The Compass of Character (“You won’t find a more thoughtful, more human approach to crafting characters.” —Jessica Strawser)—will guide participants in a detailed examination of how to create, develop, and portray on the page compelling characters with complex and recognizably human motivations.

 Through both the lecture materials and in-class exercises, you’ll learn: